A Practical Weekly Cleaning Schedule (Plus a Printable)

 Thursday: Office and Bedrooms

-These are places that are easy to neglect because you can shut the door when people come cover.
+These places are easy to neglect because you can shut the door when people come cover.

-A lot of us have a tendency to shove other stuff we aren’t really using in rooms like this.
+A lot of us tend to shove other stuff we aren’t really using in rooms like this.
 (Ahem.)

 And, since we don’t cook in them, it seems easy to just put off cleaning them.
 It never really feels like a cleaning emergency.
 The result?
 Dusty, cluttered rooms that we don’t enjoy being in.
 The best way to deal with this is to give these rooms their own spot in the weekly cleaning schedule.